 Yoga can help improve strength, balance and coordination without putting a lot of pressure on joints.
 And it’s safe.
-Very few people experience musculoskeletal injuries while practicing and most injuries don’t require medical attention.
+Very few people experience musculoskeletal injuries while practicing yoga and most injuries don’t require medical attention.

 Bad: Certain poses should be avoided, or at least modified, if you have spine issues or arthritis.

-If you have a condition such as herniated discs, stenosis, osteoporosis or arthritis, you’ll probably have to modify or maybe even skip certain poses to avoid pain and injury.
+If you have a condition such as herniated discs, stenosis, osteoporosis or arthritis, you’ll probably have to modify or maybe even skip certain yoga poses to avoid pain and injury.

 Forward flexion poses such as downward-facing dog, big toe pose and child’s pose can exacerbate herniations; extension poses like sphinx, cobra and cow poses are problematic for stenosis.
 And postures that work the spine beyond its limits of flexion and extension raise the risk of bone fractures in osteoporotic people, according to a study published in Mayo Clinic Proceedings.